cherose-sem/UFO_Compilation/Blog/Experiment.md

-# Monitoring a System Crash Experiment with Digital Ocean, Grafana, Prompethueus and bashscript
+# Monitoring a System Crash Experiment with Digital Ocean, Grafana, Prompethueus and stress test
 ___

-Here i will make an experiment that will give you some of excellent examples of how a **System Performance Monitoring(SPM)** can help you preventing system breakdowns, or at least give you some curicial informations on which part of the system have got a performance issues.
+Here i will make an experiment that will give you some of examples of how a **System Performance Monitoring(SPM)** can help you preventing system breakdowns, or at least give you some curicial informations on which part of the system have got a performance issues.
 There are some setup setups you have to conduct in order to get stuff's up and running.

 ![](https://camo.githubusercontent.com/d010ea19c70677a0bfd8a64fc01d2b0948e1ffc1/687474703a2f2f646f63732e67726166616e612e6f72672f6173736574732f696d672f66656174757265732f64617368626f6172645f6578312e706e67)